deep-learning-security/nips-workshop-2017/cfp.md

 <span style="color:red">The [submission site](https://easychair.org/conferences/?conf=mlsec17) is open!</span>

-We accept two types of submissions:
+There are two tracks for submissions:

 + **Research Track:** We accept submissions on novel results.
 The submissions should be formated using a template from any major conferences (NIPS, ICML, etc.).
 A maximum of 4 pages are allowed for this type of